calint/arduino-sketches/esp32dev/game/objects/README.md

   - initiate in the same manner as `spr`

 ### destructor
-* object de-allocates sprite
+* object de-allocates the default sprite `spr`
-* additional clean-up implemented by inheriting class such as de-allocating additional sprites
+* user code might do additional clean up such as deallocating sprites

 ### update
 * game loop calls `update` on allocated objects
 * default implementation is:
   - handle collision by calling `on_collision` if such occurred during previous frame
   - update position and motion attributes
-* common custom logic game objects might implement is collision handling
+* user code might implement custom collision handling
   - check `col_with`, if not `nullptr`, handle collision, then set to `nullptr`
 * return `true` if object has 'died' and should be de-allocated by the engine